Hyunkyung Lee

 RESEARCH IN PROGRESS

 To counteract the adverse effects of ad-blockers, online publishers have started to employ anti-ad-blocking strategies that prompt web visitors who employ ad-blocking technologies to disable them.
 In this paper, I examine the impact of the increasingly popular anti-ad-blocking strategies within the Internet economy.
-Specifically, this paper examines whether and when anti-ad-blocking tactics affect user engagement.
-Interestingly, the analyses reveal that, after a user has been exposed to an anti-ad-blocking message from the publisher, the user’s engagement with the corresponding website decreases.
-That is, while anti-ad-blocking strategies are designed to encourage ad-blocker users to whitelist or uninstall ad-blockers, they are ineffective in doing so and, on average, hurt user engagement.
-Furthermore, I find that anti-ad-blocking techniques have a differential impact on user engagement depending, for instance, on website quality.
-Intriguingly, the results reveal that anti-ad-blocking strategies have additional unintended consequences since they seem to increase the ad-blocker users’ engagement with the competitors’ websites.
+Specifically, this paper investigates whether and when anti-ad-blocking tactics affect user engagement.
+The analyses reveal that while these strategies are designed to encourage ad-blocker users to whitelist or uninstall ad-blockers, they are less effective in certain scenarios; for instance, their effectiveness depends on factors such as website popularity and user loyalty.
+Intriguingly, the results also show that anti-ad-blocking strategies have additional unintended consequences since they seem to increase the ad-blocker users’ engagement with the competitors’ websites.
 This study makes significant contributions by addressing a critical gap in the literature and extending our understanding of the effects of anti-ad-blocking techniques and their potential impact on the Internet economy.
 At the same time, the study yields important practical implications for publishers, digital advertisers, and the rest of the online advertising ecosystem.

 Digital advertising has become an important and effective communication channel between advertisers and customers as the digital advertising market has grown substantially over the recent years.
 Because many businesses and advertisers rely on digital advertising to deliver information on their products and services, the increasing prevalence of ad-blockers decreases the reach of online advertising and increases the cost of effective ads.
 Meanwhile, anecdotal evidence suggests that advertisers might engage in questionable advertising practices that could create bad user experiences and motivate users to install ad-blocking technologies.
 While the repetition of an ad campaign can increase content recognition and brand familiarity, excessive ad repetition can trigger annoyance.
 Hence, focusing on the perspective of advertisers, I investigate what type of advertising practices and scheduling decisions might contribute to the installation of ad-blockers.
 I especially focus on the impact of ad frequency, ad variety, and advertisers’ brand familiarity on installing ad-blockers.
 This study aims to gain a deep understanding of the antecedents of ad-blocking technologies and their potential impact on the Internet economy from the perspectives of users and advertisers.